maxklema/mie-opensource-action/README.md

 The second job in your workflow file should look similar to this:

+> [!NOTE]
-> **NOTE**: If you chose to run this on your own self-hosted runner instead of the action creating one for you, this will be your first job.
+> If you chose to run this on your own self-hosted runner instead of the action creating one for you, this will be your first job.
 Therefore, the needs parameter is not needed.

 ```yaml
  manage-container: